 Making the Puto Batter

 - While the flans are steaming.
-Make the puto mixture by sifting flour and baking powder then add sugar in a clean bowl.
+Make the puto mixture by sifting flour and baking powder then add salt and sugar in a clean bowl.
 Mix well using a wire whisk.

 - Add the egg whites and water/milk and briefly mix.
 (Do not over mix).
 Lastly add melted butter or oil and mix.
 You can pass through a strainer to remove lumps.